Feb 3, 20233 min read

 Heat, cool, save

 Let’s dig into that slice of happy in the middle of our chart: Savings.
 All three of these appliances are more efficient than their traditional counterparts.
 Increased efficiency = decreased utility bills.
 They all use less energy to perform the same functions as their non-electrical counterparts.
-Working smarter, not harder is how the heat pump family whirs.
+Working smarter, not harder, is how the heat pump family whirs.

 There are incentives built into the IRA for all three of these appliances: 25C: provides a 30 percent tax credit for heat pumps and heat pump water heaters, capped at $2,000 per year.
 The credit resets each tax year, effectively becoming available again for additional projects.
 25C tax credit is available now!
 Electrification Rebates can apply to all three appliances for low- to moderate-income households.
 These rebates are not live yet.
 Rollout schedule will vary by state – some could go live by late 2023 while others might not come online until 2024.